**All teams participating in SETX should have a copy of these rules IN THEIR VESSEL during tournaments.

 In case of any conduct not complying with the standards outlined above, tournament officials have the right to refuse an application to compete, to deny a confirmed application to compete or to disqualify a contestant.

 9. BOAT OPERATION • Captains must supply and drive boats for their teams.
 To qualify as a boat captain, the person accompanying a team must be at least 21 years old, have not guided on the tournament waters in past 30 days, or fished a tournament with an entry fee of more than $1000 ($2000 if team tournament) or more within the last calendar year.
-This tournament entry fee amount does not apply to immediate family members of either angler participating in the tournament.
+This tournament entry fee amount or "guided on tournament waters" does not apply to immediate family members of either angler participating in the tournament.
 Anyone wishing to be considered boat captain that has paid more than this amount to enter a tournament within the past calendar year must be approved by the tournament director.
 The contestants may operate the trolling motor.
 Coaches may provide assistance, including information about locating and catching fish, and are permitted to fish, but all fish caught must be released immediately and will in no way contribute to the team’s total weight.
 The use of mobile communication devices may only be used by the boat captains but not for the purposes of sharing fishing information during the tournament.
 Students may assist in unloading and loading boats.

 10. BOAT AND HORSEPOWER REGULATION • All boats must be propeller-driven and a minimum of 16 feet in length.
 Each boat must have all required U.S. Coast Guard safety equipment.
 Boats must contain a properly aerated live well space to maintain a live limit of bass.
 Maximum horsepower for all outboards is not to exceed the maximum horsepower capacity set forth on the "maximum capacities" placard described below.
 Each boat must have a clearly legible "maximum capacities" (or comparably labeled) placard that includes a maximum horsepower rating affixed to the boat by the manufacturer.
 The maximum horsepower of the outboard engine must not exceed the maximum horsepower capacity specified on this placard or any horsepower limit set forth by SETX.
 By signing the entry form, contestants and coaches agree to submit their boat and/or motor to an inspection by tournament officials.
 Falsifying information on entry forms or altering the horsepower numbers on the motor or rating placard will be cause for disqualification from the tournament and may result in ineligibility to compete in future High School Fishing tournaments.
 Fishing platforms must be factory-installed equipment.
 No portable platforms may be used in tournament competition.
 Fuel may be carried only in factory-installed (built-in) fuel tanks or auxiliary fuel tanks that are securely strapped or otherwise fastened to the boat.
 Any additional fuel used during the tournament day must be purchased from a retail facility open to the public and pumped through a hose with a nozzle.